alidika200/alidika200/README.md

 - 👋 Hi, I’m @alidika200
 - 👀 I’m interested in Coding and Ai development
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Web development, App Development and Mastering Java
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Projects and to build my portofolio
 - 📫 How to reach me alidika1000@gmail.com

 <!---